Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

 ```

 1. **User Interaction**:
-   - User initiates a pipeline run through the CLI
+   - User initiates a pipelineEntity run through the CLI
-   - Example: `xx run --pipeline my-pipeline`
+   - Example: `xx run --pipelineEntity my-pipelineEntity`

 2. **CLI Processing**:
    - Parses command arguments
-   - Reads and validates the pipeline configuration
+   - Reads and validates the pipelineEntity configuration
    - Submits the execution request to the Backend

 3. **Backend Processing**:
-   - Creates a pipeline run with a unique ID
+   - Creates a pipelineEntity run with a unique ID
-   - Determines execution order based on stages and dependencies
+   - Determines execution order based on stageEntities and dependencies
-   - Schedules and assigns jobs to Workers
+   - Schedules and assigns jobEntities to Workers
-   - Monitors job status
+   - Monitors jobEntity status
    - Handles artifact management
-   - Updates overall pipeline status
+   - Updates overall pipelineEntity status

 4. **Worker Execution**:
-   - Receives job execution requests
+   - Receives jobEntity execution requests
    - Pulls required Docker images
    - Sets up the execution environment
-   - Runs the commands specified in the job
+   - Runs the commands specified in the jobEntity
    - Captures output and status
    - Collects artifacts when successful
    - Reports completion back to the Backend

 5. **Result Reporting**:
-   - Backend compiles the pipeline execution results
+   - Backend compiles the pipelineEntity execution results
    - CLI displays results to the user

 ## Entity-Relationship Model